Your own modern art museum right downstairs

 Shower tiles with noses sticking out make even the bathroom an artistic experience

-While the art is seemingly all around you at the 21c Cincinnati, the rooms are a bit of a respite.
+While the art is seemingly all around you at the 21c Museum Hotel in Cincinnati the guest rooms are a bit of a respite.
 Yes, the subway tiles in the bathroom have random body parts sticking out of them, all crafted by a local pottery studio.
 And, yes, the light fixtures are all a little more interesting than your typical hotel lamp.
 But aside from a couple of pictures on the wall the rooms aren’t teeming with art, and that is on purpose.

 Unlike a white-walled art museum, the rooms are comfortable, with an ample desk, good closets and wood-paneled dressers to keep your clothes.
 They also all come with flat-screen TVs and Nespresso machines as well as fluffy robes and telephones.
 Each tier of room is broken into two main categories of rooms: Luxury and Deluxe.
 The Luxury rooms tend to be bigger and, depending on the tier of room, the view may vary between each.
 Other than that, the room tiers break down like this: